-District policies vary so contact the Human Resources department in your district to find out if they sponsor student teachers in the substitute licensure process and if they hire student teachers as substitutes.
 You are not required to serve in the role of substitute.
-If questions arise, contact the cohort coordinator.
+If questions arise, contact the clinical coordinator.

 About the Elementary--Multiple Subjects Program

 Program Philosophy

 The Elementary--Multiple Subjects (ELEM) program provides teacher candidates with an educational experience that prepares them to meet the complex challenges of professional life in a diverse and changing society.
 Our program prepares candidates to integrate strong knowledge of subject matter, extensive understanding of pedagogy, and passion for the well-being of all children into their professional practice.
 Our goal is to produce graduates who distinguish themselves as exceptionally caring, competent, and qualified teachers.
 To accomplish these ends, the faculty operates from a set of common beliefs.